chgeo/bookshop-java/README.md

 4. Browse to the path where the tomcat sdk is located.
 Click Next.
 5. Click Finish.

-## Setting up the project using Git
+## Importing the Project in Eclipse
 1. Clone the project into the desired location using the command below:
 ```
   git clone https://github.wdf.sap.corp/caps/bookshop-java.git